luis0ares/trello-ai/README.md

 - ✅ Hook form and Zod added to better control and validation of user inputs

 ### **v0.1.2 - Task Board** (to release)

+- ✅ Custom logging
+- ✅ Every client request now is tracked in the logs by an unique id